Van Gisbergen NASCAR start confirmed - Speedcafe

 It currently fields the #1 Chevrolet of Ross Chastain and #99 of Daniel Suarez on a full-time basis, with the former giving the squad its first two race wins last year before the latter opened his account later in the same season.

+Van Gisbergen is a Triple Eight Race Engineering driver for at least this Supercars season and the next, although he has an out clause in his new contract should he land a seat in another category in 2025.

-Van Gisbergen is on-track tomorrow at the Ned Whisky Tasmania SuperSprint, with Practice 1 for the Repco Supercars Championship field at Symmons Plains from 09:00 local time/AEST.
+He will be on-track tomorrow in his Red Bull Ampol Racing Camaro at the Ned Whisky Tasmania SuperSprint, with Practice 1 for the Repco Supercars Championship field at Symmons Plains from 09:00 local time/AEST.

 Join the discussion below in the Speedcafe.com comments section